Australia’s Upcoming Tax Cuts: Relief for Millions Starting July 2024

 - Adjustment of the 45% tax rate threshold from $180,000 to $190,000.

-These changes are aimed at lowering average tax rates and preventing what is commonly known as “bracket creep,” where inflation raises taxpayers into higher tax brackets without an increase in real income, ultimately leaving them no better off.
+These changes aimed to lower average tax rates and prevent what is commonly known as “bracket creep,” where inflation raises taxpayers into higher tax brackets without an increase in real income, ultimately leaving them no better off.
+Further reductions have followed since: the 16% rate fell again to 15% from 1 July 2026, and is legislated to fall to 14% from 1 July 2027, changes the ATO confirms were introduced as part of the 2025-26 Federal Budget, covered in our wrap-up of that Budget.

 Who Will Benefit?

-One of the most notable aspects of these tax cuts is their widespread applicability.
-Approximately 13.6 million Australian taxpayers stand to gain from this reform, providing a much-needed boost to the nation’s economy.
-Here’s a breakdown of how different income levels will benefit:
+One of the most notable aspects of these tax cuts was their widespread applicability.
+Approximately 13.6 million Australian taxpayers gained from this reform, providing a much-needed boost to the nation’s economy.
+Here’s a breakdown of how different income levels benefited:

 Average Wage Earner Savings

-For individuals earning the average wage, currently estimated at around $73,000, the anticipated tax cut will amount to $1,504.
-This financial relief can go a long way in helping families reallocate funds toward essential needs, savings, or even leisure activities.
+For individuals earning the average wage at the time, around $73,000, the tax cut amounted to $1,504.
+This financial relief has helped families reallocate funds toward essential needs, savings, or even leisure activities.

 Estimated Average Tax Cuts

-The average tax cut projected across all taxpayers is estimated to be $1,888 for the 2024-25 financial year.
-This broader impact underscores the government’s commitment to easing financial pressures across different segments of society.
+The average tax cut across all taxpayers was $1,888 for the 2024-25 financial year.
+This broader impact underscored the government’s commitment to easing financial pressures across different segments of society.

 Real-World Impact: Example Scenarios